-The following minimum criteria shall be met in order to allow anticipated future maintenance works for treatment devices:
+The following minimum criteria shall be met to allow anticipated future maintenance works for treatment devices:

-a) The minimum accessway width shall be 3.0m.
+- Minimum accessway width shall be 3.5 m

-b) The maximum gradient of the accessway should be 1:10.
+- The maximum gradient of the accessway should be 1:8.

-c) The minimum track specification including the design, construction and choice of surfacing for access tracks shall be discussed with the council.
+b) The minimum track specification including the design, construction and choice of surfacing for access tracks shall be discussed with Auckland Council.
 Requirements will vary according to device type and the use of the area in which the device is located.

-f) The approved access shall remain available at all times in perpetuity or until the council confirms in writing that the access is no longer required.
+d) The approved access shall remain available at all times in perpetuity or until Auckland Council confirms in writing that the access is no longer required.

-g) If the device is located in a trafficked location, sufficient area shall be allowed to establish all necessary traffic management controls, or any other requirements of the traffic management plan.
+e) If the device is in a trafficked location, sufficient area shall be allowed to establish all necessary traffic management controls, or any other requirements of the Traffic Management Plan.